Person-to-person interactions are longer and more frequent, especially when less than 2 metres apart.

 Verify that travel distance to exits is not increased and that exit paths are not restricted.

 Barriers mounted in vehicles must not interfere with the driver’s ability to see.
-They should not hinder access to controls, or block emergency exit from the vehicle.

 After installation, encourage employees to report any concerns with physical barriers to their supervisor or employer.
 Employees can also report concerns to their health and safety committee or representative.